alanesq/BasicWebserver/README.md

 improvements/suggestions as I am not a professional programmer by any stretch of the imagination).
 It is not all my own work, just something I have put together for my own use from many sources.

-It is the easiest way I have found to serve web pages with control buttons, updating information, a log of activity and a clock (using NTP)
-BTW - This sketch will automatically adjust to running on either a ESP8266 or a ESP32
+It is the easiest way I have found to serve web pages with control buttons, updating information, a log of activity BTW - This sketch will automatically adjust to running on either a ESP8266 or a ESP32

 It has built in support for sending emails, getting the real time from NTP, a simple Oled display menu system and OTA updating.